-Programs Leading To Initial Certification
+Programs Leading to Initial Certification

-The Master of Education in elementary or secondary education has been created for college graduates with a degree in another discipline who wish to enter the teaching profession.
-Graduates earn a master's degree and teaching certification in elementary education or secondary education.
-The curriculum has been designed to allow for concurrent study leading to general special education certification for grades K-12 (see below).
+The Master of Education in child development, elementary or secondary education has been created for college graduates with a degree in another discipline who wish to enter the teaching profession.
+Graduates earn a master's degree (minimum 39 semester hours) and teaching certification in early childhood education, elementary education, or secondary education.
+The curriculum has been designed to allow for concurrent study leading to general special education certification for grades K - 12 (refer to General Special Education Certification section).